AKaravas/foundation_zurb_framework/Documentation/ForAdminstrators/Navigation/Index.rst

 Copying the template:
 ----------------------

+**Foundation Zurb responsive navigation menu**

 Copy the **foundation_zurb_framework/Resources/Private/Partials/Menu/ResponsiveNavigation.html** on your extenstion and include it on your template.
+You can edited however you want.

+**Foundation Zurb magellan navigation menu**

+Copy the **foundation_zurb_framework/Resources/Private/Partials/Menu/MagellanNavigation.html** on your extenstion and include it on your template.
 You can edited however you want.

 .. _icons: